12 Best Dumbbell Oblique Exercises for a Stronger Core

 External Obliques

-The external oblique is the outer visible layer that passes run diagonally on each side of the rectus abdominis.
+The external oblique is the outer visible layer that passes diagonally on each side of the rectus abdominis.

 Rectus Abdominis and Obliques